 These Knit Picks needles are the absolute best and they last forever.
-These were my first knitting needles (10 years ago!) and they covered everything – I had different needle sizes, different cables lengths, I could work flat, in the round, whatever I wanted.
-The nickel plated ones are my favorite, and there are some gorgeous wood options too.
-In the pictures below, I have them in a case that Knit Picks also sells, and some double pointed needles I love too.
+These were my first knitting needles (14 years ago!) and they covered everything – I had different needle sizes, different cables lengths, I could work flat, in the round, whatever I wanted.
+The nickel-plated ones are my favorite, and there are some gorgeous wood options too.
+In the pictures below, I have them in a case that Knit Picks also sells, and some double-pointed needles I love too.

 4. Tote Bags

 A tote bag is a great way to carry around your WIPs and keep all the yarn for each project separate.
 It’s also a fun way to show off your style and your craftiness.
 You can get tote bags from a bunch of different places so there are always ways to customize them to what you like or what your recipient likes.
 You can get custom designs printed on your tote from shops on Etsy, or get a ready-made one from Knit Picks.
-They’re really nice and have such cute designs and in different sizes.
-I have one I got with my Bluprint subscription and I love it.
+They’re really nice and have such cute designs in all different sizes.

 5. Custom Wooden or Leather Tags